All degrees welcome for a graduate career in property

 - the latest happenings in the industry

 Your careers service or university alumni office will have details of past graduates who are willing to advise current students.
+'We would expect and appreciate a technical gap in knowledge, but independent research should bridge this a little,' explains Vanessa.

 Get work experience: Adding property-related work experience to your CV shows recruiters that you really know what the job involves.
 You may be able to apply for the formal work experience schemes offered by the larger property firms.